-Even though it might seem like that's where you're headed, few kids (if any!) have ever gone off to kindergarten while in diapers.
+Even though it might seem like that's where you're headed, your son will be wearing underpants before you know it.
 Just like with walking and talking, kids develop at their own pace when learning to use the potty.

 Most kids begin to show signs that they are ready for toilet teaching between the ages of 18 and 24 months but it's not uncommon to go later, especially for boys.
 When deciding if your son is ready for big-boy pants, look for signs of "readiness," which include:

 - showing an interest in using the potty or wearing underpants

 - keeping a diaper dry for 2 hours or more

 - pulling down diapers, disposable training pants, or underpants

 - getting to the potty, sitting on it, and then getting off the potty